doingandlearning/node-ts-nov-23/readme.md

 - Node.js Module System
 - Debugging with Node
-- Events in Node
 - Restful Services & Express
+- Node.js testing

 ## Day 3: Refactor API to have a persistent backend

+- Events in Node
 - Buffers and Streams
 - Error handling
-- Node.js testing
-- Node.js and Databases
+- Node.js and NoSQL - MongoDB